 My life-long fascination with the natural world and how we interact with it led me to undertake a degree in Geography at the University of Southampton.
 Enjoying the sciences and the arts in equal measure, the course enabled me to indulge in a variety of disciplines from social science to oceanography.
-I was fortunate enough to have opportunities to study the impacts of tourism on short-finned pilot whales in the Canary Islands and the behaviour of scarlet macaws in the Amazon.
-Observing these spectacular animals and witnessing the destruction of their homes encouraged me to embark on a career in conservation.
 My PhD with the University of Exeter and WWT used inter-disciplinary methods from ecology, the social sciences and psychology to understand the biological effects and human conflict relating to lead poisoning and illegal hunting of migratory waterbirds.